-ESSENTIAL EVENT INFORMATION 2024
+ESSENTIAL EVENT INFORMATION 2025

 Due to the scale and nature of Rat Race Events, changes to the course, structure and timings sometimes need to be made right up to the date of the event.
 To ensure you have the latest information and are fully prepared for the challenge that lies ahead, please check back on this EEI before travelling to the event.

-The EEI was last updated on: 16/08/2024
+The EEI was last updated on: 04/09/2025

 WELCOME TO PATAGONIA.

-WELCOME TO GLACIER TO GLACIER 2024!
+WELCOME TO GLACIER TO GLACIER 2025!

-Dear Ratracer,
+Dear #Ratracer,

-But for now, take the weight off, grab a cuppa (or something stronger!) and read on.
+For now, take the weight off, grab a cuppa (or something stronger!) and read on.
+Welcome to the adventure and see you all this November!

 Event Director, Rat Race Glacier to Glacier